About me and my work in the early years

 My mum tells me that when I was five I stood gawping at the television as James Galway played his flute.
 “Mummy, I want to play that” I said.

 This was back in 1985, and not a lot of five years olds were playing flute in the UK at that time.

-Kate’s musical journey
+My own musical journey

 has included singing, piano, samba drumming, playing in orchestras, having a go at steel pans, gamelan and bell-ringing.

-How she got where she is today
+How I got where I am today

 Trained at Sage Gateshead

-Kate trained at Sage Gateshead in Community Music in 2002, and chose to specialise in early years music straight away.
+I trained at Sage Gateshead in Community Music in 2002, and chose to specialise in early years music straight away.

-Kate is proud to have been integral to the set up of the existing Early Years and Family Learning Programme at Sage Gateshead, having been their Family Learning Project Leader from 2004-2007.
+I am proud to have been integral to the set up of the existing Early Years and Family Learning Programme at Sage Gateshead, having been their Family Learning Project Leader from 2004-2007.